-The drives are mounted in drive carriers (Figure 6-1) to simplify their installation and removal from the chassis, see Figure 6-2 on page 44 for a disk removal example.
+The drives are mounted in drive carriers (Figure 6-1 on page 46) to simplify their installation and removal from the chassis, see Figure 6-2 on page 46 for a disk removal example.
 These carriers also help promote proper airflow for the drives.
 For this reason, even empty carriers without hard drives installed must remain in the chassis during operation.
-See Figure 6-3 on page 46 for an example drive carrier and the "dummy" drive blank used when a working disk is not installed in a drive slot.
+See Figure 6-3 on page 48 for an example drive carrier and the "dummy" drive blank used when a working disk is not installed in a drive slot.